False Positive on an Ovulation Test: 6 Reasons They Happen

 To confirm ovulation, you’ll want to track PdG.
 This is a metabolite of progesterone, which rises just after an egg is released.
 If you see PdG shoot up after LH surges, you can rest easy that ovulation occurred.

-To know more about different scenarios of anovulation, check this.
+Know more about different scenarios of anovulation.

 The best way to know when you’re ovulating is to track your hormones.
 The better you understand your cycle, the better your chances of getting pregnant.